Final Fantasy Artniks

-Final Fantasy Artniks is a Japanese video game developed by Square Enix and the GREE social network.
+Final Fantasy Artniks was a Japanese video game developed by Square Enix and the GREE social network.
 It is the second Final Fantasy social game and the second game developed with GREE.

 The game is a card game using art assets, characters and battle systems from previous Final Fantasy titles.
-Players either fight series of battles against enemies and bosses for rewards and rankings, or engage other players.
+Players could either fight series of battles against enemies and bosses for rewards and rankings, or engage other players.

 The game was released on November 30, 2012, and in just over a month, one million players had joined.
 Square Enix reported in 2013 that social games like Artniks were producing "acceptable profits".

-On June 30, 2014, Square Enix and GREE announced a sequel to the game, titled Final Fantasy Artniks Dive, released later in 2014.
+A sequel to the game, titled Final Fantasy Artniks Dive, was released in June 2014.
 Both titles have since been discontinued.